 The EPG is responsible for policy-related decisions, as well as approval of resources beyond the normal authority of the Emergency Manager.
 The EPG consists of:

 Emergency Response Team (ERT)

-The ERT is made of up of a number of staff members from departments and divisions from across the college.
+The ERT is made of up of a number of staff members from departments and divisions from across the university.
 These include: